June 15, 2015

 The article below tells that tale ... along other developments.

-1882 A geographical tavern border was established along Halsted Street - western area meant beer establishments while east of Halsted was to be dry - no taverns.
-Also 1882, saloon-keepers became an influential electoral group that had would have alot of influence in in future elections particularly in 1887.
+1882 A geographical tavern border was established along Halsted Street - western area allowed beer establishments while east of Halsted was to be dry or no taverns.
+Also 1882, saloon-keepers became an influential electoral group that had would have a lot of influence in in future elections particularly in 1887.

 Court Action